Run x64 Software on a Raspberry Pi using Box64

 3. We will next need to generate the configuration files so that our Raspberry Pi will know how exactly to compile box64.

-We can generate the configuration files needed to compile the x64 emulator by using the command below.
+We can generate the configuration files needed to compile the x64 emulator by using one of the commands below.
+These commands differ slightly depending on what Raspberry Pi you are using.

-In this case, cmake will use the “CMakeLists.txt” file in the directory above the current one (..).
+With these commands, we use cmake on the “CMakeLists.txt” file in the directory above the current one (..).

 We pass in two options that set a couple of variables.
 These variables help dictate what system we are building Box64 for.